 26 Black-Owned Beauty Brands We Love

-We’ve got another roundup of some Black-owned brands for you to shop and support!
+We’ve got another roundup of some Black-owned businesses for you to shop and support!
 This time we’re specifically highlighting some Black-owned beauty brands and Black-owned beauty products.
 We love that a lot of these brands offer more natural options and that they strive for inclusivity and diversity not only in their companies but also in their products.
 We love seeing more skin tones offered for foundations, more brands that give back to their communities, and hair care for a wide variety of natural textures and curls.
-So if you want to shop some of these amazing brands, keep reading for our list of favorites.
+So if you want to shop some of these amazing brands, keep reading for some of our favorites!

 You can buy many of these Black-owned beauty brands at Ulta and Sephora, or directly from the company.

 - Black-owned Skincare

 Created for melanin women to have a sunscreen brand that caters exclusively to them, Black Girl Sunscreen does not use parabens or harmful chemicals and leaves no white residue.
 Shop at Ulta or at BlackGirlSunscreen.com